-When using a soft flame lighter, you want to make sure that the white tip of the flame doesn't touch the foot of the cigar.
+When using soft flame cigar lighters, you want to make sure that the white tip of the flame doesn’t touch the foot of the cigar.
 The tip of the flame provides more than enough heat to properly toast and light your cigar.
 It may take a little longer, but when done right the results are excellent.
 Just two caveats:

 - If you’re using a plastic convenience store lighter, the metal tip can get very hot and burn your fingers.

-- Generally speaking, soft flame lighters don’t work very well outdoors in windy conditions.
+- Generally speaking, soft flame cigar lighters don’t work very well outdoors in windy conditions.

 Therefore, if you prefer using a soft flame to light your cigars, since you’ll be using it most often, you might want to invest in a high-quality soft flame lighter made by one of the companies I noted above, including Zippo.
 But first…